Fier railway station

-Fier railway station (Stacioni hekurudhor i Fier) is a railway station that serves the city of Fier in Fier County, Albania.
+Fier railway station (Stacioni hekurudhor i Fier) is a railway station that serves the city of Fier in Fier County in Southern Albania.

+History

-The station opened in 1968 after an extension from Rrogozhine was completed.
-It was a terminus until the line was extended southwards to Ballsh in 1975, though passenger services south of Fier did not commence until 1985.
+The station opened on 13 October 1968 after the railway line from (on the Durrës-Elbasan railway) to Fier was completed.
+The station was the southern terminus of the line until it was extended southwards to Ballsh in 1975, though passenger services south of Fier did not commence until the line was extended further southwards to in 1985.